rbowen/presentations/mod_rewrite_training/slides.md

 ---

+TODO examples of each of the above.
+And other '-' arguments.

+---

 ## LA-U
 - Look-ahead for a variable that hasn't been set yet
 - For example, use this for auth user, which is set *after* rewrite phase